nuejs/www/docs/reference/nuemark-tags.md

 ### Options

 [.options]
-  `head` table header items separated with comma, semicolon, or pipe ("|") character
+  `head` table header items separated with semicolon or pipe ("|") character

-  `items` table body items where rows start with "-" (a YAML list item) and columns are separated with a comma, semicolon, or pipe ("|") character.
+  `items` table body items where rows start with "-" (a YAML list item) and columns are separated with a semicolon or pipe ("|") character.
 The items can also be given directly on the body (see the first example above).

 ## [layout]